Ryan9771/OpenAI-Whisper-to-SRT/README.md

 # Long audio to srt converter

 Converts longer audio from openai Whisper to an srt file.
-The program splits the chunks of music up, transcribes each, and combines all chunks into a srt file with continuous timestamps.
+The program splits the chunks of audio up (into sizes that can be transcribed by Whisper), transcribes each, and combines all chunks into a srt file with continuous timestamps.

 ## Running the script